 I got into online marketing fully when my truck got impounded, putting serious strain on my booming satellite tv business, SatHookup.
 I already had the SatHookup Labor Network in development and was finishing a deal with a jeans designer producing their websites and blowing out their old inventory.
 The recession hit.
 It was 2008 and I was in California – 3,500 miles away from home.

 Online Small Businesses

 I had several online businesses bringing in a modest income residually.
 I called it “Video Game Money” – paid rent, food, bills, business expenses.
 I could play as many video games as I wanted.

 But it wasn’t video games that made me happy.
 I had big goals and dreams.
-I saw myself as a great person we’ve all read about.
+I saw myself as a great person we’ve all read about (check out my reading list).
 Changing the world for better – a captain of industry, revolutionary leader or notable genius.